 - Encouraging our partners to meet high standards of safety, social and environmental performance: Our expectations of our contractors and suppliers as well as the standards to which we hold them help raise the bar for thousands of companies around the world on issues like respecting human rights and health, environment and safety practices.

 creating prosperity through local and inclusive economic opportunity

 Chevron spent more than $25 billion in total goods and services in 2017, much of it going to locally owned companies in the countries where we operate – those goods and services are known as local content.
-The table below offers a sampling of our local content spend around the world in 2016.
+The table below is a sampling of our local content spending around the world in 2017.

 *Definition of expenditures that qualify as local content varies by country.

 Chevron recognizes that the positive local impact of our supply chain investments can be amplified by the sourcing decisions of our suppliers.
 We encourage our major international suppliers of goods and services to form partnerships with local businesses and to maximize the purchase of local goods and services.
 These joint ventures create an opportunity for the local businesses to gain access to new technology, bring their processes up to international standards and train their people on the latest industry practices.